Animal Physical Therapy Schools and Training

 Veterinarians must be licensed to practice in any of the 50 states.
 Certification requirements vary for animal therapists, depending on state laws governing specific therapeutic practices.
 Some practices may not be regulated, and in those cases, certification may be voluntary.

 Alternative medicine is not just gaining favor with pet owners seeking a more holistic way of caring for their animals, it’s also becoming more popular in fields such as conservation and livestock production.
 This is good news for anyone thinking about animal therapy training.
-According to the Bureau of Labor Statistics’ current Occupational Outlook Handbook, veterinarians can expect a 18 percent growth rate in their field, veterinary technologists and technicians can expect 20 percent job growth, and massage therapists a 24 percent growth rate.
+According to the Bureau of Labor Statistics’ current Occupational Outlook Handbook, veterinarians can expect an 18% job growth rate in their field, veterinary technologists and technicians can expect 19% job growth, and massage therapists a 22% growth rate through at least 2028.

 Animal Therapist Salary